openrobot

 • Battery voltage measurement (optional)

-• Single connection terminal for power supply from power supply or battery
+• Single connection terminal block for power supply from a power source or battery

 Download the files

-More information, documentation, and all the project files on GitHub. github-full
+More information, documentation, and all project files on GitHub. github-full